sid-who/fxHabit/README.md

 ## Milestones
 * Have Login, Task List, and Journal and associated storyboard layouts created - 04/09/2020 - complete
-* Set up database and create logic to add to database (tasks and journal entries) - 04/13/2020
+* Set up database and create logic to add to database (tasks and journal entries) - 04/13/2020 - complete
-* Display data onto storyboards (tasks and journal) - 04/15/2020
+* Display data onto storyboards (tasks and journal) - 04/15/2020 - complete
-* Testing and debugging phase: review and polish layout - 04/17/2020
+* Testing and debugging phase: review and polish layout - 04/17/2020 - complete
 * Get notification Certificates setup - 04/19/2020
 * Have Calendar, Friends List, and Add A Friend storyboard layouts created - 04/23/2020
 * Set up additional tables in the database and inject data from app - 04/27/2020